deleveld/OpenPMX/README.md

 - Implement more analytic models from Abuhelwa AY, Foster DJ, Upton RN.
 ADVAN-style analytical solutions for common pharmacokinetic models.
 J Pharmacol Toxicol Methods 2015; 73: 42-8
 - Consider using the LDLT decomposition to encode the population model parameters for omega.
 - does icov_resample allow for better performance?
 Maybe need to re-run at mean of weighted distribution?
+- After first stage1 optimization we could use the covariance matrix and its eigenvalue decomposition to make a preconditioner which could probably improve efficiency and convergence.
+- After the first estimation part we can do a gradient calculation to make a preconditioner to use on subsequent more accurate (smaller rho) estimations.
+This could improve efficiency.
+- Can Libgsl be replaced by LAPACK?
+It has a more permissive license.

 # Philosophy
 - Do one thing and do it well.